pantsel/konnect-portal-ops-cli/README.md

 ## How It Works

 1. **Parse OAS Spec**: The script reads the provided OpenAPI Specification (OAS) file and extracts essential API metadata such as title, version, and description.
-2. **Authentication**: The `KonnectApi` client is initialized using the provided or default token and URL.
+2. **Authentication**: The `KonnectApi` client is initialized using the provided token and Konnect URL.
 3. **Operations**:
    - If the `--delete` flag is set, the script deletes the API product after confirmation.
    - Otherwise, the API product is created or updated, its spec is uploaded, and it is published or deprecated based on the provided flags.